 3) Incremental Budgets:

 In this simple approach, the previous year’s performance is taken as a starting point and any variance adjustments are taken into account.
-This approach is suitable for a large business with stable market share and static growth rates.
+This approach is suitable for a large business with a stable market share and static growth rates.

 ADVANTAGES | DISADVANTAGES |